mike99mac/zlma/README.md

 This step is optional.

 Python must be at level 3.10 or greater because zlma code uses ``match/case`` statements which are not supported in Python 3.9 or earlier.
-AlmaLinux 9.4 ships with a base Python version of 3.9 which will not run this code.
+AlmaLinux 9.4 (the distro often used to write this document) ships with a base Python version of 3.9 which will not run this code.

-To install Python 3.11, perform the following steps.
+To install Python 3.11 on a RHEL based distro, perform the following steps.

 - Install Python 3.11